-“Back in the day, I remember doing these surveys that were like 25-30 minutes long and had 8,00o respondents; the data looked great,” said Karine Pepin, vice president at 2CV, on an episode of the market research podcast – “Reel Talk: The Customer Insights Show.”
+“Back in the day, I remember doing these surveys that were like 25-30 minutes long and had 8,00o respondents; the data looked great,” said Karine Pepin, Head of Quant at 2CV, on an episode of the market research podcast – “Reel Talk: The Customer Insights Show.”
 “Why would I want to keep partial data?
 That would not even have occurred to me.
 This is just more recently because it’s so much more difficult to field studies.”

 This article covers the following:

 Incomplete responses happen in various stages of the survey experience.

 “There are people dropping off at various points in the surveys,” Karine said.
 “The main place where people drop off is actually on the landing page.
 And after taking all these surveys, I can’t say I’m surprised.
 Ninety percent of the landing pages out there just aren’t that engaging.”